 - RC.
 Stylish sports coupe designed to get the heart racing.

 - RX.
 A mid-size SUV with impressive handling and a long list of features.

-This iconic British sports car manufacturer was established in 1952 and built a reputation for building stylish cars known for their light weight and excellent handling characteristics.
-Ownership of the classic marque has changed hands several times since the 1980s, with Lotus coming under the control of China’s Geely in 2017.
+This iconic British sports car manufacturer was established in 1952 and built a reputation for engineering stylish cars known for their lightweight and excellent handling characteristics.
+Ownership of the classic marque has changed hands several times since the 1980s, with Lotus coming under the control of China's Geely in 2017.
 Its cars are still designed and produced in England, and are imported down under by Lotus Cars Australia.

 Popular Lotus models include: